Spirit Horses

 Why They Matter

 It would be tragic to lose an entire breed, especially one that is native to this country and an integral part of aboriginal history.
-Ojibway elder, Fred Isham, recalled, “our horses ran around here free, the way dogs run.
+Ojibwe elder, Fred Isham, recalled, “our horses ran around here free, the way dogs run.
 When you wanted to use a horse, you just went and caught one.
 Most of ‘em were like community horses.”
 They were traditionally used for hauling logs and ice, checking trap lines, and riding.
 Today, this friendly, all-purpose breed is used in Indigenous programs, equine therapy, and tourism.
-Additionally, because of their great temperaments, athleticism, and people-positive attitude, Ojibway horses excel in equine disciplines ranging from show jumping to driving to trail riding.
+Additionally, because of their great temperaments, athleticism, and people-positive attitude, Ojibwe Spirit Horses horses excel in equine disciplines ranging from show jumping to driving to trail riding.

 How You Can Help